Monday, 10 March 2025

 The entry in the catalogue which was written by Malcolm Baker makes the assertion that this bust was carved by Anglo/Danish Sculptor Charles Stanley with the socle carved by Joseph Wilton to make it match the bust of Leake Okeover by Wilton (below) signed by Wilton and dated 1762.

-I might be in error but this is the only the second case I know of of another sculptor possibly using the same drapery on busts of different sitters, the first being several examples by Roubiliac.
+I might be in error but this is the only the second case I know of a sculptor possibly using the same drapery on busts of different sitters, the first being several examples by Roubiliac.

 I would therefor suggest that the bust of Mary Okeover is by Roubiliac and that the socle on the bust of Leake Okeover by Wilton was carved to match that of Mary Okeover by Roubiliac rather than the socle of Mary's bust carved to match that of Leake Okeover.